improvedk/improve.dk/source/_posts/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes.md

 image_36.png

 The HexValue shows the offset column value represented in hex – no magic yet.
-After applying the 0xFFFF bitmask (0b1111111111111111 in binary), only the first 16 bits / 2 (starting from the right since we’re little endian) bytes will keep their value.
+After applying the 0xFFFF bitmask (0b1111111111111111 in binary), only the first 16 bits / 2 (starting from the right since we're little endian) bytes will keep their value.
 Converting to binary(2) simply discards the last two bytes (the 0x0000 part).

 0x0001 is easily converted to the decimal value 1.
 0xFFFF and 0xFFFE correspond to the decimal values 65.535 and 65.534 respectively.
 The way storing smallints work, 0 is stored as 0x0, 32.767 is stored as 0x7FFF and from there on the decimal value rolls over into –32.768 with a hex value of 0x8000 – continuing all the way up the –1 = 0xFFFF.
-And that’s why we can convert the binary(2) representations of the offset columns into the –1 and –2 decimal values.
+And that's why we can convert the binary(2) representations of the offset columns into the –1 and –2 decimal values.